Latest From Our Articles

 • Difficulty controlling emotions like anxiety or fear, irritability, dread, panic, or feeling on edge

-• Weariness/ easy fatiguability
+• Weariness/easy fatiguability

-• Difficulty concentrating or remembering, and more.
+• Difficulty concentrating or remembering and more

-How are Depression and anxiety diagnosed?
+How are depression and anxiety diagnosed?

 Medical practitioners use physical, psychological, and other diagnostic procedures to determine whether you meet the criteria for depression or anxiety before making a diagnosis.
-A diagnosis is often made if you display 5 or more symptoms of the illness.
+A diagnosis is often made if you display five or more symptoms of the illness.

 It's critical to recognize the distinctions between regular feelings of melancholy and clinical illnesses like depression.